tbrand/dystopia/README.md

 </p>

 <p align="center">
-  <i>Real Anonymity on the Internet</i>
+  <i>Anonymity on the Internet by Transparent way</i>
 </p>

-Dystopia aims to realize real anonymity on the internet world by a transparent way.
+Dystopia aims to realize anonymity on the internet world by a transparent way.
 It implements onion routing with original protocols inspired by [Tor](https://www.torproject.org/).
 You can quickly enter the anonymous internet by the below.

+**The gatway sometimes be down since there are many attacks currently.
+We struggle to solve it now.
+You could construct the Dystopia's network easily by using docker.
+See [here](https://github.com/tbrand/dystopia/wiki/Getting-Started) for details.**

 ```bash
 curl https://google.com -x 54.95.171.65:2888 -L